 When you delegate responsibility, it is essential that you also need to give authority and accountability if you would like people to act.
 If you don’t, you risk that people don’t know what to do, become unnecessarily stressed and/or don't deliver anything.

 Moreover, support your team members’ freedom and responsibility!
-Set defined goals together and let your co-workers choose how they want to execute.
-If they can do it in their way, employees are more likely to take on new tasks with more risk and to accept leading projects.
+Set defined goals together and let your co-workers choose how they want to execute them.
+If they can do it their way, employees are more likely to take on new tasks with more risk and to accept leading projects.

 Additionally, you should hold employees accountable and let them know how to improve using constructive feedback.
 People need to know who is in charge of a project, who to communicate to, and who to reach out to in critical situations.
-Furthermore, providing an overview of everyone’s tasks gives you and co-workers a full picture of who and what is in progress.
-If a project landscape is established it gives everybody the ability to think tactic or strategic and, thereby, act on the total direction instead of just their own.
+Furthermore, providing an overview of everyone’s tasks gives you and your co-workers a full picture of who and what is in progress.
+If a project landscape is established it gives everybody the ability to think of tactics or strategies and, thereby, act on the total direction instead of just their own.

 Trust and respect

 Taking ownership also requires building trust and respect between leaders and employees.
 Giving your employees a feeling of trust for being able to take over new tasks with more responsibility gives them confidence and motivates them.